Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 1. Install Apache Tomcat.
 See https://archive.apache.org/dist/tomcat.
 Note that if you installed aca, you can utilize the same tomcat you may have installed for aca - shut it down now if its already running.

 1. Copy the `OpenAnnotate.war` file into the `TOMCAT_HOME/webapps` directory.

+   This war can be found in the `Web Applications` folder of the alfresco-enterprise-viewer-package zip.

 1. (If not already configured in the aca install) - Configure Tomcat for shared classpath loader as well as encoded slashes: